olegantonyan/mpz/README.md

 ## Limitations

-- Uses external codecs installed on your OS (through QtMultimedia, on Linux - GStreamer backend), like the most other multimedia players;
+- Uses external codecs installed on your OS (through QtMultimedia, using GStreamer backend on Linux);
-- Lacks some "expected" features like tracks rearranging within playlist.
+- Lacks some "expected" features like tracks rearranging within playlist;
-- Global hotkeys don't work in Wayland
+- Global hotkeys don't work in Wayland.

 ## Installation